-Speech, Classroom environment/set up: Create a relaxed, safe and friendly environment with lots of opportunities to talk.
-Not too poissy: Language & talk.
-Not too noisy;Provide plenty of opportunities for the child to communicate in a small group (they will be less confident working in a big group and will be less Communication involved);Carefully consider any pairings or groupings and include good Needs communication role models for the child to copy; inceus Ensure all adults respond positively to any attempt the child makes at communication - not just speech.
-Role model this positive response for the child's peers to copy;Listen carefully to what the child says, so that they don't need to repeat themselves; Provide a low distraction/quiet area for the child's group/pair to work so they can focus on their communication; Regularly check understanding and encourage the child to identify what they can/cannot understand.
-Pacourses and equipment you might consider before the lasses.
-Resources and equipment you might consider before the lesson: Use signs, symbols and visual timetables to support communication; Use visual displays (objects and pictures) that can be used to support understanding; • Provide a visual guide to the lesson, eg a check list, or pictures to aid understanding.
-Teaching methods to consider: Be aware of the specific communication difficulties the child may have - it may be a processing disorder; Be aware of the level of language the child is using - use a similar level to ensure they understand; • Do not rush, or interrupt the child as this means they have to begin processing all over again from the beginning, causing frustration!
-Slow down your rate of speech by using pausing and give the child lots of time to process and reply - be prepared to wait for an answer; Allow time for the child to finish what they are saying, don't finish it for them; Keep language simple by breaking long sentences into short separate ideas; Provide plenty of repetition (activities and vocabulary); • Use non-verbal clues to back up what you are saying eg: gesture; • Ensure adults are providing a clear language model and expand what the child says, by repeating their words back to them correctly, without pointing out their errors;Reduce the number of questions you ask and make sure you give time to answer; If you do need to ask questions in front of the class, try to use closed questions, as these require only a 'yes'/'no' answer, which will reduce anxiety.
+- Create a relaxed, safe and friendly environment with lots of opportunities to talk.
+Not too noisy; - Provide plenty of opportunities for the child to communicate in a small group (they will be less confident working in a big group and will be less - involved); Carefully consider any pairings or groupings and include good communication role models for the child to copy; - Ensure all adults respond positively to any attempt the child makes at communication - not just speech.
+Role model this positive response for the child's peers to copy; - Listen carefully to what the child says, so that they don't need to repeat themselves; - Provide a low distraction/quiet area for the child's group/pair to work so they can focus on their communication; - Regularly check understanding and encourage the child to identify what they can/cannot understand.

+- Use signs, symbols and visual timetables to support communication; - Use visual displays (objects and pictures) that can be used to support understanding; - Provide a visual guide to the lesson, eg a check list, or pictures to aid understanding.

+- Be aware of the specific communication difficulties the child may have it may be a processing disorder; - Be aware of the level of language the child is using use a similar level to ensure they understand; - Do not rush, or interrupt the child as this means they have to begin processing all over again from the beginning, causing frustration! - Slow down your rate of speech by using pausing and give the child lots of time to process and reply - be prepared to wait for an answer; - Allow time for the child to finish what they are saying, don't finish it for them; - Keep language simple by breaking long sentences into short separate ideas; - Provide plenty of repetition (activities and vocabulary); - Use non-verbal clues to back up what you are saying eg: gesture; - Ensure adults are providing a clear language model and expand what the child says, by repeating their words back to them correctly, without pointing out their errors; - Reduce the number of questions you ask and make sure you give time to answer; - If you do need to ask questions in front of the class, try to use closed questions, as these require only a 'yes'/'no' answer, which will reduce anxiety.